ampproject/amphtml/extensions/amp-fit-text/amp-fit-text.md

 ### `min-font-size`

-Specifies the minimum font size as an integer that the `amp-fit-text` can use.
+Specifies the minimum font size in pixels as an integer that the `amp-fit-text` can use.

 ### `max-font-size`

-Specifies the maximum font size as an integer that the `amp-fit-text` can use.
+Specifies the maximum font size in pixels as an integer that the `amp-fit-text` can use.

 ### Common attributes